outdreamer/build-a-cure-1/docs/reference/math_terms.md

 	- the layers of possible sets of core functions form the interface network
 	- vector: intersection of attributes value & direction
 		- vectors are a useful structure to store intents, ordered lists of objects having a common attribute, & variable value sets
-	- tensor:
 	- unit: lower-dimensional composable threshold for differentiation, syncing, & aggregation of filters (has overlap with interface)
 	- map: set of possible transform networks connecting two sets
-	- value: relative difference
+	- value: position (relative difference)
 	- boundary: stabilized outer range of combinations produceable with internal components
 	- norm: a function that standardizes (so that vectors can be scaled & added) - may be an interface filtering function
 		- a function that assigns value to vectors in a space/set & allows for additivity & scalability